Why Forklift Load Limits Matter

 Forklift Tipping Risks

-Tipping is one of the most serious and common hazards in forklift operation.
+Understanding forklift tipping causes is essential for warehouse safety compliance and preventing accidents during forklift operation.
 Most incidents are caused by avoidable errors during loading, turning, or lifting.
 These risks increase when limits are pushed or conditions are ignored.

 Forward tipping happens when